hashicorp/terraform-provider-tfe/website/docs/r/oauth_client.html.markdown

 ### Optional

+- `ado_org_name` (String) The Azure DevOps organization name for connections using an organization-scoped personal access token.
+Only valid for `ado_services`.
+Leave blank when using a globally-scoped personal access token.
 - `agent_pool_id` (String) An existing agent pool ID within the organization that has Private VCS support enabled.
 - `key` (String, Sensitive) The OAuth Client key.
 Can refer to a Consumer Key, Application Key, or another type of client key for the VCS provider.
 - `name` (String) Display name for the OAuth Client.
 Defaults to the `service_provider` if not supplied.